 The Discrimination, Harassment, and Sexual Misconduct Policies and Procedures set forth in this Document apply to all Pitzer College (hereafter referred to as "College") faculty, staff, and students.
 This Document also applies to third parties (such as campus visitors or vendors) who may have contact with members of the College community either on the College's campus or at other College events and programs.
-If the alleged perpetrator (hereafter referred to as "Respondent") is an employee or student from one of the other Claremont Colleges or the Claremont University Consortium, the College will investigate the matter and take steps to stop the conduct and remedy its affects to the extent reasonably possible.
-However, the complaint or other relevant procedures related to any disciplinary action against the Respondent will be those of the Respondent's home institution.
-If the Complainant is an employee or student from one of the other Claremont Colleges or the Claremont University Consortium, the complaint procedures set forth in this Document will prevail.
+If the alleged perpetrator (hereafter referred to as "Respondent") is an employee or student from one of the other Claremont Colleges or the Claremont University Consortium, the College will investigate the matter and take steps to stop the conduct and remedy its effects to the extent reasonably possible.
+However, the complaint or other relevant procedures for any disciplinary action against the Respondent will be those of the Respondent's home institution.
+If the Complainant is an employee or student from one of the other Claremont procedures set forth in this Document will prevail.